 Proofreading as a job has its pros and cons, which are described in detail below.

-#1- You work from home and on your schedule
+#1- You work from home and on your own schedule

 When you work from home, not just proofreading but any type of online work, you have no boss to lord over you.

 You’re in control, for better or for worse.
-It is your duty, your responsibility to do work, to do it well and deliver on deadline.
+It is your duty, your responsibility to do work, to do it well, and to deliver on the deadline.

 And I bet you can imagine it’s better to work from home relaxed and content;